07 Day Salkantay Trek & Inca Trail to Machu Picchu

-****Daily Departure with at least 2 people****Check Inca trail availibility: Inca Trail Availability
+****Daily Departure with at least 2 people****Before make your booking, please check Inca trail availability: Inca Trail Availability

 ****Includes a Personal Porter who will carry your personal items up to 7 kilos (including the sleeping bag : 2kgs), we will provide you a duffle bag for this purpose.****

 |02 people||US$ 1400.00|

 |06 people||US$ 925.00|